-Accrual Bookkeeping for Payments Startups
+Accrual Bookkeeping for Vertical SaaS

 Investor-grade books for companies processing payments, running transactions, and billing usage.
 Payments matched, accounts reconciled, and books closed by the 5th–10th business day, every month.